imbilalj/backend-hiring-test-3/README.md

 ### Bookshelf collection
 A bookshelf collection consists of all the bookshelf resources managed by Books API.
 Bookshelves must always be referenced in the context of a specific user's library.
 Bookshelves can contain zero or more volumes.

+## Bonus

+- Use typescript
+- Use NestJS or any other framework like loopback

+## Code Submit
+Please organize, design, test and document your code as if it were going into production.
+Fork this repository and send us a pull request.
+We will review it and get back to you in order to talk about your code!

+All the best and happy coding.